google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 ![7656372ff6c6a0f7.png](img/7656372ff6c6a0f7.png)

-Reload your page and ... it works!
+Reload your page and... it works!
 Kind of, at least.
 Notice how it loads the initial (fake) weather data.

 ![8a959b48e233bc93.png](img/8a959b48e233bc93.png)

 Check out the `else` clause in `app.getForecast()` to understand why the app is able to load the fake data.

-The next step is to modify the app and service worker logic to be able to cache weather data and return the most recent data from the cache when the app is offline.
+The next step is to modify the app and service worker logic to be able to cache weather data, and return the most recent data from the cache when the app is offline.

 __Tip:__ To start fresh and clear all saved data (localStoarge, indexedDB data, cached files) and remove any service workers, use the Clear storage pane in the Application tab.